In Afghanistan, Catholic priest hopes for Pope sympathetic to Islam

 "I experienced the civil war ... every day and night it was boom, boom.
 But I prefer that time to this time.

 "Now, it's suicide attacks, checkpoints and giant cement walls.
-I don't recognise the country anymore.
+I don't recognize the country anymore.
 It's very, very sad."

 (Editing by Robert Birsel)